 “You must be exhausted from the constant hard partying.”

 Um, hard partying?
 We’ve been together eighteen years, which makes my husband now older than I was when we met.
 Sure, we party: backyard barbecues with family and friends of all ages that typically turn into hootenannies.
 When he has a gig, I go, of course—as long as he’s on stage before midnight.
 And those free drink tickets he scores from bartenders supply all the seltzer we can pound.
 Andrew WK would bang his head in approval!
 (And there’s also this.)

-“Feeding his ego has got to be a fulltime job.”
+“Marrying a younger man and feeding his ego has got to be a fulltime job.”